patricks1/mergers/README.md

 ## Most Important Scripts
 ### merg_rates.py
 This is the heart of the project.
-It imports ''subhal_io_hack.py'', which it basically uses to generate an instance of the treepm simulation, and imports ''my_sham_hack.py'', which it uses to SHAMgalaxies to halos in the simulation.
+It imports ''subhal_io_hack.py'', which it basically uses to generate an instance of the treepm simulation, and imports ''my_sham_hack.py'', which it uses to SHAM galaxies to halos in the simulation.
 The script contains most of the methods I use to analyze galaxy merger statistics.
 Some of those methods are part of the shamedTreepmClass.
 Some are written as functions outside of the class.

-Within this script, the most important methods are ''merg_tree(...)'' and ''mp_tree(...)''. ''merg_tree(...)'' generates merger trees for each galaxy. ''mp_tree(...)'' generates a dictionary for each galaxy, specifying what its index (i.e. location in the simulation data) was at each redshift, re
+Within this script, the most important methods are ''merg_tree(...)'' and ''mp_tree(...)''. ''merg_tree(...)'' generates merger trees for each galaxy. ''mp_tree(...)'' generates a dictionary for each galaxy, specifying what its index (i.e. location in the simulation data) was at each redshift.

 ### simdatbuilder.py
 This is the script that I ultimately import into an ipython terminal and loop through any number of times to generate statistics for multiple runs of the simulation.